 - Wear work gloves to prevent rope burn.
 Even cheap cotton gloves make a big difference.

-- Cut much like you would cut with hand pruners, but don’t go nuts trying to cut precisely at a node every time; it’s just too hard.
+- Cut as you would cut with hand pruners, but don’t go nuts trying to cut precisely at a node every time; it’s just too hard.
 Get the twig deep into the crook of the pole pruner head where the cutting action takes place, then pull the rope to make your cut.